New benchmark for status creates new pressure for PGA Tour players

 To put the added pressure in context, the difference between No. 125 on the current points list and No. 100 is 114 points, which is roughly a top-5 finish in a non-major, non-signature event.

-“That’s a big difference,” Malnati said.
+“That’s a big difference,” Malnati, currently 179th in points, said.
 “Does it feel more stressful, of course it does because there are less positions.
 But the feeling is the same, it’s just a little magnified now.”

 Lanto Griffin was in a similar position last fall when he was 171st on the list and posted just a single top-10 finish to close out the year before winning Q-School to regain his status.